Learn how to make watercolor brushes for Procreate 5. Watercolor brushes allow you to create digital illustrations that look like watercolor.

 Color Changing Brushes

-For a realistic look, try slightly altering the Saturation and Brightness in Color Pressure.
+Try slightly altering the Saturation and Brightness in Color Pressure for a realistic look.

 This shows up the best in colors that are a bit muted.